Eesha-Jain/CliMATES/Details.md

 I have many goals for CliMATES!
 * Track how users are saving money over time
 * Add more tracking tabs
-* Implement accounts: goals, compete with friends, and more!
+* Implement accounts using Node.js + Express.js + MongoDB + Mongoose: goals, compete with friends, and more!

 With all these features, CliMATES can truly become a connected platform that takes perserving steps towards ending global warming and saving our planet!